-When you own a home, it’s important to protect it, and homeowners’ insurance only goes so far.
-And, while insurance can cover you against things like damage to your home’s foundation or structure due to accidents, it doesn’t protect you against appliances or systems in your home malfunctioning or breaking down due to age or wear and tear.
+When you own a home, it’s important to protect it, but homeowners’ insurance only goes so far.
+While insurance can cover you against things like damage to your home’s foundation or structure due to accidents, it doesn’t protect you against appliances or systems in your home malfunctioning or breaking down due to age or wear and tear.

 That’s where home warranties come in.

 A home warranty can cover homeowners, buyers, and sellers against repair or replacement costs if appliances or systems break down in their home, saving them potentially thousands of dollars per year.